 if bb-brew? then bb-brew-install somepackage fi

-repository (tap in Homebrew terms) is installed.PACKAGE
+REPOSITORY repository (tap in Homebrew terms) is installed.PACKAGE is installed.PACKAGE is installed.BB_BREW_UPDATED to true.

-So the second call of this function does nothing.Installs PACKAGE
+So the second call of this function does nothing.Installs PACKAGE if it is not already installed.
+It uses

-for checking PACKAGE
+bb-brew-package? for checking PACKAGE

 installation status, and bb-brew-update